mkindahl/influx-faker/README.md

 ```

 After that, prepare for execution of one version by running the script
-`prepare.sh`.
+`reset.sh`.
 This is done once after installing the `influx` package
 you want to check.
 This will:

 1. Remove the old extension